juliaaclem/juliaaclem.github.io/_talks/GoM_Symposium.md

 location: "Augusta, Maine"
 ---

 This work was presented at the Gulf of Maine River Herring Network Research Symposium in January 2025.
-Recordings can be found [here!](https://youtu.be/vglFAO2kY9o?si=RmxD7R0nAgluZXcW)
+Recording can be found [here!](https://youtu.be/vglFAO2kY9o?si=RmxD7R0nAgluZXcW)

 [PDF of Slides](http://juliaaclem.github.io/files/Clem_GoM_RHN.pdf)